superterran/mach/README.md

 # Overview

-Mach provides some tooling around a simple docker and docker-machine based repo for managing infrastructure, services and docker images.
-This allows you to easily leverage any git repository for Infrastructure as Code.
+Mach provides some tooling around a simple docker and docker-machine based workflow for managing infrastructure, services and docker images.
+This allows you to easily leverage any git repository for the purposes of managing your Infrastructure as Code.

 ## Installation